Interested players contact Head Coach, Gina Oliver to schedule a home or campus visit.

 Five Big Reasons to choose MSJC:

-1. Money: The difference per unit is $26 at MSJC vs. $339 at Cal State.
-Low cost of $960 for two years of transferable degree-applicable coursework (48 units) vs. CSU at $6,328 for two years of IDENTICAL coursework (48 units).
-As you're saving money on tuition, you'll put away extra money to spend when you do transfer to the university level.
+1. Money: The difference per unit is $46 at MSJC and pay $2,208 for two years of transferable degree-applicable coursework (48 units) vs. CSU at $14,138 for two years of IDENTICAL coursework (48 units).

 2. Individual Career and Transfer Counseling: A new addition to our Athletic Department is a dedicated Student-Athlete Advisor.
 Jen Burleson has a Master's Degree in Counseling, and she played Intercollegiate Softball at Ohio State.
 Jen conducts grade checks and monitors athletes' progress towards their degree objectives.
 Our Transfer and Career Center also hosts several events for students on the Menifee and San Jacinto Campuses.